CMU-Perceptual-Computing-Lab/openpose/doc/installation/README.md

 In order to update it or reinstall it:
 1. Follow the above steps to uninstall it.
-2. Follow the [Compiling and Running OpenPose from Source on Windows, Ubuntu, and Mac](#compiling-and-running-openpose-from-source-on-windows-ubuntu-and-mac) steps again.
+2. Follow the [Compiling and Running OpenPose from Source](#compiling-and-running-openpose-from-source) steps again.